microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 ``static``
 ~~~~~~~~~~

 - Global variables with ``static`` modifier will be placed in the ``Private`` SPIR-V storage class.
-Initalizers of such global variables will be translated into SPIR-V ``OpVariable`` initializers if possible; otherwise, they will be initialized at the very beginning of the entry function using SPIR-V ``OpStore``.
+Initalizers of such global variables will be translated into SPIR-V ``OpVariable`` initializers if possible; otherwise, they will be initialized at the very beginning of the entry function wrapper using SPIR-V ``OpStore``.
 - Local variables with ``static`` modifier will also be placed in the ``Private`` SPIR-V storage class. initializers of such local variables will also be translated into SPIR-V ``OpVariable`` initializers if possible; otherwise, they will be initialized at the very beginning of the enclosing function.
 To make sure that such a local variable is only initialized once, a second boolean variable of the ``Private`` SPIR-V storage class will be generated to mark its initialization status.

 Type modifier